Marcusso91/Pizzeria/README.md

 7. getFeltetek.class
   - I make a new jframe that I invite from the pizzeria.class and with I can request all the ingredients from the given

-Note:- This is a Sample Project, there is an sql file in the custom_file folder
+Note:- This is a Sample Project, there is an .sql file in the SQL_file folder